Malachi Fagan-Walcott: Club career

+Tottenham Hotspur

 Born in Edmonton, London, Fagan-Walcott was brought up in Waltham Abbey, Essex and attended Debden Park High School.
 He is a youth product of Norsemen FC, and signed with Tottenham Hotspur in 2015.
 He signed his first professional contract with Tottenham on 17 July 2018.
-He debuted with Tottenham in a 3–0 UEFA Champions League round of 16 loss to RB Leipzig on 10 March 2020.
+He debuted with Tottenham in a 0-3 UEFA Champions League round of 16 loss to RB Leipzig on 10 March 2020.

+Loan to Dundee

 On 28 January 2021, Fagan-Walcott joined Scottish Championship side Dundee on loan until the end of the season.
 In March, after making two appearances, Dundee confirmed that Fagan-Walcott would return to his parent club due to injury.

+Cardiff City

+After he was released from Tottenham in the summer of 2023, Cardiff City confirmed in September that they had signed Fagan-Walcott and placed him in the under–21 squad.

+On 12 January 2024, Fagan-Walcott rejoined manager James McPake, who brought him to Dundee, on loan at Scottish Championship club Dunfermline Athletic until the end of the season.
+He made his debut on 27 January in an away league draw against Dundee United.
+Fagan-Walcott scored his first goal for the Pars on 17 February in a league draw against Arbroath.
+He scored again in the following game, a winning effort away to Partick Thistle.

+On 7 June 2024, Cardiff announced it had extended the player's contract.
+Fagan-Walcott made his debut for Cardiff on 13 August, coming on as a substitute in an EFL Cup win over Bristol Rovers.
+Fagan-Walcott made his league debut for the Bluebirds as a substitute in the Championship opener away to Burnley.

+York City

+On 2 September 2024, Fagan-Walcott joined National League club York City on a season-long loan deal.

+On 24 December 2024, he agreed to join the club on a permanent basis for an undisclosed fee, the deal becoming active from 2 January 2025.

 International career

 Born in England, Fagan-Walcott is of Jamaican descent.
 He was included in the England under-17 squad for the 2019 UEFA European Under-17 Championship.